Pavlos1/GRTrace/README.md

 # GRTrace
 ## TODO: Think of better title

 A utility for producing a taint trace by instrumenting an x86 binary with Intel's PIN tool.
-Presented at the Fifth Trustworthy Systems Summer School (Sydney, 13-14 Feb)
+Presented at the Fifth Trustworthy Systems Summer School (Sydney, 13-14 Feb).

+The poster and presentation slides can be found under TSSummerSchool/.

-To run the parser, first download and extract the latest PIN toolkit to GRTrace's parent directory.
+To run the taint tracer, first download and extract the latest PIN toolkit to GRTrace's parent directory.
+Do not rename the extracted folder.
 Then, run:

 ```bash
 ./make